martmannupb/AmoebotSim-2.0/Documentation/dev_guide/sim/round_sim.md

 At the first processed neighbor that is found for $s$, we add $s$ to the circuit to which the neighbor's partition set belongs.
 If we encounter another neighboring partition set while processing the remaining pins, we merge that partition set's circuit with the first circuit because $s$ connects the two circuits.
 If we do not encounter any neighboring partition sets that have already been processed, we create a new circuit that only contains $s$ (this is the case when the first particle is processed, for example).
+In essence, we collect all partition sets $s$ is connected to and merge their circuits.

 After this BFS procedure, every non-empty partition set of every particle has been assigned to a circuit (note that the particle structure is connected because the movement phase enforces this, which means that every particle is reached by the BFS).
 We then assign a color to each circuit without a color override.